pavlo-myskov/get-job/README.md

 ![flowchart]()

 ### Database Design
 The Get Job platform uses a relational database to store and manage data.
-The RDBMS used for this project is [PostgreSQL](https://www.postgresql.org/) which hosted on cloud service [ElephantSQL](https://www.elephantsql.com/).
+The RDBMS used for this project is [PostgreSQL](https://www.postgresql.org/) which is hosted on the cloud service [ElephantSQL](https://www.elephantsql.com/).

 The ER Diagram below shows the structure of the database and the relationships between the tables.
 This diagram was created using [Microsoft Visio](https://www.microsoft.com/en-ie/microsoft-365/visio/).
 ![er_diagram]()